iprivettPKT/Burp-Search-Tool/README.md

 1. python3 -m pip install wxPython

 ## Using the script
-1. Type Python3 burpsearch.py into the terminal
+1. Type Python3 burpsearch.py into the terminal.
-2. Click Browse to browse to your saved burp XML file
+2. Click Browse to browse to your saved burp XML file.
-3. Type in the search term
+3. Type in the search term.
-4. Click Start Search
+4. Click Start Search.
 5. The program will automatically create a folder in the current directory with all the results.

-Please note that in the current iteration, searches are case sensitive
+Please note that in the current iteration, searches are case-sensitive.